-Photo Shootout for iPhone review
+Photo Shootout for iPhone full review

 Photo Shootout seems to be targeting those already familiar with SLR photography, so it’s tough to determine whether the tutorial is supposed to bring amateurs up to speed or dumb things down for professionals.